AravindJ7/InfoSec/OWASP/OWASP top10-2021.md

 ## Key Takeaway
 Even a **single missed update** can expose the entire system to catastrophic attacks.
 Keeping all components up-to-date and monitoring for known vulnerabilities is essential to maintaining security.

+# Authentication and Session Management

+Authentication and session management constitute core components of modern web applications.
+Authentication allows users to gain access to web applications by verifying their identities.
+The most common form of authentication is using a **username and password mechanism**.
+A user would enter these credentials, and the server would verify them.

+If successful, the server provides the users' browser with a **session cookie**.
+A session cookie is needed because web servers use HTTP(S) to communicate, which is stateless.
+Attaching session cookies ensures the server knows who is sending what data, allowing it to keep track of users' actions.

+---

+## Risks of Broken Authentication

+If an attacker is able to find flaws in an authentication mechanism, they might successfully gain access to other users' accounts.
+This could allow the attacker to access sensitive data (depending on the purpose of the application).

+### Common Flaws in Authentication Mechanisms

+1. **Brute Force Attacks**
+   - Attackers repeatedly attempt login with different username/password combinations.
+   - Without protections, they can eventually guess valid credentials.

+2. **Use of Weak Credentials**
+   - Applications that allow weak or commonly used passwords (e.g., `password1`, `123456`) are vulnerable.
+   - Attackers can easily guess these and gain unauthorized access.

+3. **Weak Session Cookies**
+   - Session cookies are used by the server to keep track of users.
+   - If these cookies contain predictable values, attackers can forge their own cookies and hijack user sessions.

+---

+## Mitigation Strategies

+1. **Strong Password Policy**
+   - Enforce strong password requirements (minimum length, complexity, no common passwords).

+2. **Brute Force Protection**
+   - Implement account lockout or temporary blocking after multiple failed login attempts.

+3. **Multi-Factor Authentication (MFA)**
+   - Add an additional layer of verification such as SMS/email OTP, authenticator apps, or hardware tokens.

+4. **Secure Session Management**
+   - Use cryptographically secure, unpredictable session cookies.
+   - Set secure cookie attributes like `HttpOnly`, `Secure`, and `SameSite`.
+   - Implement session expiration and re-authentication for sensitive actions.

+---

+## Summary

+Authentication and session management are critical for securing web applications.
+Poorly implemented mechanisms open the door to account takeover, data breaches, and other attacks.
+Strong credential policies, brute force protection, MFA, and secure session handling are essential defenses against **broken authentication vulnerabilities**.